TimKahn/Guess_the_Address/README.md

 * Tax assessor data via ATTOM.

 ### Data Processing
 Each data point for training/testing is actually a comparison between an AirBNB property and a property from the tax assessor records.
 I only considered 'Entire Home' AirBNB listings.
-Label for each point is 'match' (1) or 'non-match' (0).
+I classify each data point as a 'match' (1) or a 'non-match' (0).
 Features:
 ```
+Zipcode
+Air Conditioning
+Heating
+Fireplace
+Pets, elevator, pool, gym
-Max similarity score of AirBNB Host Name(s) and First Name on Deed
+Similarity scores of AirBNB Host Name(s) and First Name on Deed etc. (each score is different predictor)
 Bedrooms on AirBNB listing
 Bedrooms on AirBNB listing - Bedrooms in Assessor Data
 Bathrooms on AirBNB listing